Scott Beierle Raged Over Celibacy, Spoke Violence Against Women Before Yoga Studio Shooting

-The more that is learned about Tallahassee yoga studio shooter, Scott Beierle, the more the public becomes acquainted with his profile as a racist and misogynist with a criminal past.
+The more that is learned about Tallahassee yoga studio shooter Scott Beierle, the more the public becomes acquainted with his profile as a racist and misogynist with a criminal past.

-As Buzzfeed‘s reporting on his background reveals, Beierle compiled a rapsheet that has him on record as a serial groper, and he left recordings behind that serve as a testament to the intolerance and hate he internalized towards women and people of color up until the day of his murder-suicide at age 40.
+As Buzzfeed‘s reporting on his background reveals, Beierle compiled a rapsheet that has him on record as a serial groper, and he left recordings behind that serve as a testament to the intolerance and hate he internalized toward women and people of color up until the day of his murder-suicide at age 40.

 By all available accounts, Beierle was an educated man who, for a time, explored a teaching career, before transitioning to serve a brief stint in the military.
-A graduate of SUNY Binghamton with a Bachelor of Arts in Political Science and Government, Beierle was academically advanced enough to continue on in his schooling towards the completion of a Master’s program in Public Administration and Planning from Florida State University.
+A graduate of SUNY Binghamton with a Bachelor of Arts in Political Science and Government, Beierle was academically advanced enough to continue on in his schooling toward the completion of a Master’s program in Public Administration and Planning from Florida State University.
 In between the time it took him to acquire his undergrad and graduate degrees, the Florida resident spent two years teaching high school English, and then he enlisted into the U.S. Army, where he served as a deputy director in supply and logistics between the years 2008 and 2010.

 However, the block of Beierle’s life that followed the completion of his schooling documents the unraveling of a middle-aged man whose credentials as a psychologically fit, employable, and otherwise family-worthy individual who lacked the degree of emotional maturity it takes adults to build and sustain relationships — particularly with prospective lovers.